-- 2. Sections 174 and 176 (c) and (d) of the Clean Air Act as amended (42 U.S.C.
-7504, 7506 (c) and (d)). - 3.
-Title VI of the Civil Rights Act of 1964 and Title VI assurance executed by the State of Wisconsin under 23 U.S.C.
+- 3. Title VI of the Civil Rights Act of 1964 and Title VI assurance executed by the State of Wisconsin under 23 U.S.C.
 140 and 29 U.S.C.
 794; - 4.
 Section 1101 of the Transportation Equity Act for the 21st Century (Pub.
 L. 105-178) regarding the involvement of disadvantaged business enterprises in the FHWA and the FTA funded planning projects (Sec.
 105 (f), Pub.
 L. 97-424, 96 Stat.
 2100, 49 CFR part 23); and - 5.
 The provisions of the Americans with Disabilities Act of 1990 (42 U.S.C.
 12101 et seq.) and U.S. DOT regulations "Transportation for Individuals with Disabilities" (49 CFR Parts 27, 37, and 38).

-SECOND: That the programs, tasks, and projects proposed to be undertaken as described in the document entitled, Overall Work Program-2006, Southeastern Wisconsin Regional Planning Commission, are hereby endorsed and approved.
+SECOND: That the programs, tasks, and projects proposed to be undertaken as described in the document entitled, Overall Work Program-2007, Southeastern Wisconsin Regional Planning Commission, are hereby endorsed and approved.

-THIRD: That a true, correct, and exact copy of this resolution and the document entitled, Overall Work Program-2006, Southeastern Wisconsin Regional Planning Commission, shall be transmitted to the Wisconsin Department of Transportation, the Federal Highway Administration, the Federal Transit Administration, and any other State and Federal agencies as may be deemed appropriate by the Commission Executive Director.
+THIRD: That a true, correct, and exact copy of this resolution and the document entitled, Overall Work Program-2007, Southeastern Wisconsin Regional Planning Commission, shall be transmitted to the Wisconsin Department of Transportation, the Federal Highway Administration, the Federal Transit Administration, and any other State and Federal agencies as may be deemed appropriate by the Commission Executive Director.

-The foregoing resolution, upon motion duly made and seconded, was regularly adopted at the meeting of the Southeastern Wisconsin Regional Planning Commission held on the 7th day of December 2005, the vote being: Ayes 14; Nays 0.
+The foregoing resolution, upon motion duly made and seconded, was regularly adopted at the meeting of the Southeastern Wisconsin Regional Planning Commission held on the 6th day of December 2006, the vote being: Ayes 14; Nays 0.